electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

 ## Generate Sinusoidal current source signal

-The programmable current source API lack a native function for sinusoidal signal generation so we had to approximate the waveform defining configuration list with current values from a sampled sinusoidal signal generated with `math.sin()` function available in TSP.
+The programmable current source API lacks a native function for a sinusoidal signal generation, so we had to approximate the waveform defining configuration list with current values from a sampled sinusoidal signal generated with `math.sin()` function available in TSP.

-The _sweeplist_ function allow to iterate over a list of source configuration and perform a measure for each item of the list.
+The _sweeplist_ function allows to iterate over a list of source configurations and perform a measure for each item of the list.

 ```Lua